cheyneh/dataviz/west_wing/README.md

 ## Character Arcs
 Time series depicting the percentage of lines per episode of the top ten series characters (ranked by number of lines).
+Uses a (Bartlett-type) rolling window to emphasize multi-episode trends.

 ![character_series](images/character_ts.png?raw=true)